(VIDEO) How to Invest in Carbon Credits (Through the PUBLIC Markets)

 📌 What’s next in this space?

-Our typical "first generation wealth" families include dual income parents who work, save and have just the right amount of fun.
-For long-time, family owned businesses we focus on much family preservation as we do wealth preservation.
+Our typical client families include dual income parents who work, have saved (or inherited) well and have just the right amount of fun!
+Prospective clients may be about to sell land or a business for an extraordinary "liquidity event."
+Regardless, we focus just as much on family preservation as we do wealth preservation.
+Our prospective clients recognized they:

 - Need to “do something” with the cash in their checking/savings